What to do with Household Hazardous Waste

 HHW Collection Events

-Starting in January 2021, EGSD will be hosting collection events the second Saturday of every month.
-They will be happening in a differernt Ward each month.
-In addition to HHW and E-waste (electronic waste), EGSD will be adding document shredding at these events (limit 3 boxes per vehicle).
+EGSD hosts collection events the second Saturday of every month from 8 a.m. to noon.
+They are in a different Ward each month.
+In addition to collecting HHW and E-waste (electronic waste), EGSD also provides document shredding at these events (limit 3 boxes per vehicle) and collects glass bottles and jars.
+See the 2021 schedule below.

 Home Pick-up (this service is suspended due to COVID-19)